ouspg/CompSec/README.md

 Fork repository, and make a pull request.
 Let's have a look!

 This might have positive effect for your grade as well.

+## License

+Any information, guidelines, tutorials, examples or code pieces here are for teaching purposes, under MIT license, unless otherwise declared.

+This repository contains tutorials and examples for how to use some spefic tools

+* The licence of corresponding tool should be applied for the usage of tool